Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Introduction

-However, several important questions remain unanswered regarding these algorithms.
-First, most quantum algorithms require a logical error rate between $10^{-10}$ and $10^{-13}$ \cite{kim2024faultolerant}.
-To ensure that, it is necessary to know the impact of finite-precision architectures on the final error correction performance of the decoders when implemented in hardware, especially in the low logical error rate regions.
-To obtain statistically significant results, at least $10^{12}$ or $10^{15}$ experiments need to be run, which would be a bottleneck in software.
-On the other hand, these quantum algorithms require larger-scale quantum devices.
-Given the scaling challenges, it is reasonable to believe that floating-point operations may not be power or time-efficient, and accuracy should be evaluated with this limitation in mind \cite{kadomoto2024preliminary}.
-Also, studying the potential advantage in the characteristics of the hardware architectures remains uncertain.
+However, several important questions remain unanswered regarding the QEC decoding algorithms.
+First, most quantum algorithms require a LER between $10^{-10}$ and $10^{-13}$ \cite{kim2024faultolerant}.
+To ensure that, it is necessary to know the impact of finite-precision architectures on the final error correction performance of the decoders when implemented in hardware, especially in the low LER regions.
+To obtain statistically significant results, at least $10^{12}$ or $10^{15}$ experiments need to be run, which would be a bottleneck in software, which would require thousands of CPUs to finish the simulations within months.
+On the other hand, given the scaling challenges that the classical hardware will need to face to implement the QEC layer of a fault-tolerant quantum computing, it is reasonable to believe that floating-point operations may not be power or time-efficient, and accuracy should be evaluated with this limitation in mind \cite{kadomoto2024preliminary}.

 Answering these questions requires the implementation of an emulator.
+The scope of the emulator is to evaluate and benchmark QEC decoders in real hardware at low LERs, enabling large-scale error pattern sampling, accuracy validation, and decoder optimizations beyond the limits of software simulation.
 Although designing and rigorously verifying such an emulator is time-consuming, it is essential to address with warranties some of the previous problems.
 The accuracy of the final device will ultimately depend on the hardware architecture rather than the software implementation.
-Verification in the region of lower logical error rates cannot be realistically achieved through alternative methods, given limited resources.
-Additionally, the unique aspects of finite precision implementations may lead to the development of new decoders that take advantage of the deviations introduced by these architectures.
+The verification of the accuracy of the implemented decoders in the region of lower LERs cannot be realistically achieved through alternative methods, given limited resources.
+Additionally, the effects of quantization noise in finite precision implementations may lead to the development of new decoders that take advantage of the perturbations introduced by these architectures.